2023 Best Value Computer & Information Sciences Bachelor's Degree Schools in Georgia

 Top 10 Best Computer & Information Sciences Bachelor's Degree Schools

 Our analysis found Middle Georgia State University to be the best value school for computer and information sciences students who want to pursue a bachelor’s degree in Georgia.
-Located in the city of Macon, Middle Georgia State University is a public college with a medium-sized student population.
+Located in the medium-sized city of Macon, Middle Georgia State University is a public school with a moderately-sized student population.

 In-state tuition fees for undergraduate students at Middle Georgia State University are $4,042 per year.